Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers hang down on stems that arise from a leaf axil.
-They are about ¾ inch across, bell-shaped with 5 shallow lobes, pale yellow with dark greenish to purple-brown spots on the inside at the base of the throat.
+[photo of flowers] Flowers hang down on stalks that arise from a leaf axil.
+Flowers are about ¾ inch across, bell-shaped with 5 shallow lobes, pale yellow with dark greenish to purple-brown spots on the inside at the base of the throat, and hairy on the outer surface.
 There are 5 creamy yellow stamens with yellow or purple tips.
-The bract holding the base of the flower has 5 pointed lobes and very hairy.
-The outside of the flowers is also covered in short hairs.
+The calyx has 5 pointed lobes and is very hairy.
 One plant has a few to about a dozen flowers on branching stems.

 [photo of fruit] Fruit is a green berry that ripens to red-orange.
-The berry is covered in a hairy papery shell shaped like an inverted tear drop, indented at the stem end, that swells up as the fruit matures.
+The persistent calyx inflates and becomes a papery shell shaped like an inverted tear drop that swells up and dries to tan as the fruit matures.

 Notes: